BEACON: JWST NIRCam Pure-parallel Imaging Survey. III. Constraints on the UV LF and the Clustering of z~7-14 Galaxies: Discussion

 While a more conservative selection reduces the total number of candidates in the final sample, it also ensures high confidence in the sources included.
 Indeed, we find no low-z interlopers and thus an observed purity rate of 100\% among the sources that passed our selection criteria that have also been spectroscopically confirmed (see Fig.~\ref{fig:zspec}).
-The purity rate, when reported, in other studies we compare to is lower, $\sim80-90\%$ \citep{harikanePureSpectroscopicConstraints2024,adamsEPOCHSIIUltraviolet2024,finkelsteinCompleteCEERSEarly2024,weibelExploringCosmicDawn2025,whitler$zGtrsim9$2025}, though we note \citet{willottSteepDeclineGalaxy2024}, who similarly to us, find lower number densities, also report no low-z interlopers.
-Contamination is not commonly accounted for, but, especially at redshifts $z>10$, where we find a low number of sources, it is plausible that the contamination rate has a non-negligible impact on the inferred UV LFs.
-In fact, when we compare our number densities with those found from a purely spectroscopic sample by \citet{harikanePureSpectroscopicConstraints2024,harikaneJWSTALMAKeck2025}, we find excellent agreement at redshifts $z\sim7.5$ and $z\sim10$.
-At $z\sim14$, the measurement from \citet{harikanePureSpectroscopicConstraints2024,harikaneJWSTALMAKeck2025} is above our upper limit, but their 1$\sigma$ error remains consistent with our constraints.
-We note that the $z>13$ sources in the \citet{harikanePureSpectroscopicConstraints2024,harikaneJWSTALMAKeck2025} spectroscopic sample were only identified in GOODS-S from JADES \citep{carnianiSpectroscopicConfirmationTwo2024,witstokWitnessingOnsetReionization2025}, which may be overdense at $z\sim14$ \citep{Robertson2024}.
-The excellent agreement between BEACON LFs and the spectroscopic LFs by \citet{harikanePureSpectroscopicConstraints2024,harikaneJWSTALMAKeck2025} suggests that selection effects likely drive the differences between our measured number densities and others in the literature, with our sample most likely exhibiting high purity but consequently less inclusive than others.
+The observed purity rate, when reported, in other studies we compare to is lower, $\sim80-90\%$ \citep{harikanePureSpectroscopicConstraints2024,adamsEPOCHSIIUltraviolet2024,finkelsteinCompleteCEERSEarly2024,weibelExploringCosmicDawn2026,whitler$zGtrsim9$2025}, though we note \citet{willottSteepDeclineGalaxy2024}, who, similarly to us, find lower number densities, also report no low-z interlopers.
+Contamination is not commonly accounted for, but, especially at redshifts $z>10$, where there is a lower number of sources, it is plausible that the contamination rate has a non-negligible impact on the inferred UV LFs.
+However, given the high purity of our sample, we do not observe a significant impact of potential contamination on the recovered LFs in this study (for more details see Sect.~\ref{sub:LF_results}).